• appointment@healthcheckbox.com

 • Reactions to medicines

-• Pain in the surgery area
+• Pain in the surgical area

 • Blood clot